Great Tomato Substitutes for Everyday Cooking

 Substitute for Tomato Sauce in Pizza, Lasagna, Pasta Dishes, Stuffed Peppers, and Eggplant or Veal Parmesan

 Ajvar is actually a red bell pepper and eggplant spread that has an uncanny similarity to the texture and taste of tomato sauce.
-The ingredients in the Marco Polo Ajvar pictured at right are: peppers, eggplant, sunflower oil, salt, sugar, distilled vinegar, and garlic.
+The ingredients in this Ajvar are: eggplant, feferoni (peppers), sunflower oil, salt, sugar, vinegar, and garlic.

-The product is imported from Bulgaria, which is one of the reasons the ingredients are very wholesome.
+The product is imported from Macedonia, which is one of the reasons the ingredients are very wholesome.
 Foods imported from Europe tend to have less additives. artificial colors, etc.

 I use this product two-fold: first, if I want pasta, I'll add a little water to the Ajvar and mix over heat.
 Then I just pour it over my pasta.
 Next, I use this product full-strength as a substitute for tomato sauce on homemade pizza.